sekunder/ergm.jl/docs/src/spaces.md

 which corresponds to graphs of type `spaces.SparseDirectedGraph`.
 This particular type also stores graphs as sparse arrays and it suited for large graphs with low edge density.

+## Matrix Representation

+To keep things consistent, adjacency matrices of graphs will use the `i,j` entry to indicate the presence of edge `j -> i`.

 ## Pre-defined Sample Spaces

 ```@docs